|RESULTS AT A GLANCE|

 - estimated operating and general and administrative expenses;

-- long-term debt at year end;
+- long-term debt and debt to funds from operations at year end;

 - average production and contribution from royalty lands;